poornimaloganathan/canvas-ui-clone/README.md

-# canvas-ui-clone
-A front-end UI clone of Canvas LMS built with React and Tailwind CSS.

 # Canvas UI Clone 🎓

 A responsive front-end UI clone of the Canvas LMS (Learning Management System), built using **React** and **Tailwind CSS** as part of a front-end internship project.